-The Havens 027 2 Land owner has See row below ine Havens Penberry, Little Haven 2 clarified a number of points relating to the assessment - Land is within the See Tow below garden of an existing property; Site can be developed without affecting tree roots.
-Site is elevated above the flood risk area.It is not woodland.
+The Havens 027 Penberry, Little Haven 2 Land owner has clarified a number of points relating to the See row below Little Havell assessment - Land is within the garden of an existing property; Site can be developed without affecting tree roots.
+Site is elevated above the flood risk area.
+It is not woodland.
 3rd party agrees with the Officer assessment of the site.